Collaborative Selling Training

 Collaborative selling means handling every component of the sales process with a high degree of professionalism.
 There are six basic steps that reveals how the collaborative sales process unfolds:

-The first step is a marketing necessity: understand precisely what the product/service is and identify the specific markets that can best utilize it.
+The first step is a marketing necessity: understand precisely what the product/service is and identify the specific markets that can best utilise it.
 This is achieved on a company level in their marketing plan and should be performed by individual salespeople as well.
 It takes some time, but careful planning focuses effort and allows for a greater return on time and money invested.
 Collaborative salespeople know they must concentrate on prospects who have a high probability of buying.

 The first step after targeting a market is to contact the client in a cost-effective and professional way.
 Naturally, this would require some combination of letter, phone, or personal contact.
 The right combination of contacting strategies guarantees that collaborative salespeople create highly perceived value before they call on their prospects.